noClaps/blog/src/content/notes/simplicity-in-software.md

 ### Conclusion

 This post was kind of a rant, and I'd be amazed if you got all the way here.
-If you did, hi, here's a cookie 🍪 for getting all the way here.
+If you did, hi, here's a cookie 🍪.
 Don't worry, this one won't track you.

 I've talked about [minimalism](./minimalism) in another post, and this kinda extends that post into the tech world.
 I'm aware that other people probably find these features useful in their daily lives, but that's not really my workflow, and I'm sure that I'm not the only one that's been frustrated by the lack of simplicity in software nowadays.
 There's a lot of changes I'd like to see in the way that software is developed today, and honestly, if I can't find something that works how I want, I might just make it myself.